hugoam/two/docs/reflection.md

 ```

 ## Generic features
-these were the low level generic operations that are defined to access the reflected types.
+The primitives and low level generic operations we outlined might seem trivial, yet they open vast arrays of possibilities for generic programming blocks, that immediately scale to the new types and new modules you add to your application code.
-mud builds on top of these, to provide you, for any of the reflected types and primitives :
+mud builds on top of these to provide the following generic building blocks, for any of the reflected types and primitives :
-- ui for creating, editing, saving, inspecting an object structure
+- ui for creating, editing, saving, inspecting any object structure
-- serialization facilities
+- serialization in and out of any arbitrary object
-- seamless integration with scripting languages (lua, visual scripting)
+- seamless binding of all reflected primitives with scripting languages (lua, visual scripting)

+In a later article, we will show an interesting application of this reflection model: we wrote a **typed** c++ representation of the [glTF](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0) format that generically serialize from and to the *glTF json format*.
+This eliminates more than half of the logic that is usually contained in glTF importers, and makes it the smallest and simplest it can possibly be (fitting in < 1kLoC).